 Remember, publications, conference abstracts, posters, graduate students' theses (online or hard copy, whichever occurs first), oral presentations or communication with any third parties outside of Jefferson are considered public disclosures.
 However, submitting a manuscript to a journal for review or submitting a grant application to a funding agency for review, does not constitute a public disclosure until the manuscript is published (online or hard copy, whichever occurs first) or the grant application is awarded.

-If you have been a Jefferson employee for less than three years, we share a copy of the ROI and any supporting information with the person's prior institution(s).
-If any non-Jefferson personnel are listed as inventor candidates, we share a copy of the ROI and any supporting information with that person's employer(s).
+If you have been a Jefferson employee for less than three years, we share a copy of the IDF and any supporting information with the person's prior institution(s).
+If any non-Jefferson personnel are listed as inventor candidates, we share a copy of the IDF and any supporting information with that person's employer(s).
 We work closely with any potential joint owner(s) of the discovery/invention on how to proceed with a discovery/invention, including costs of patent protection and revenue sharing.

 If a commercial entity's funding or biological materials are used for generating data on the discovery/invention, we may be obligated to report such discovery/invention to the commercial entity pursuant to an agreement.
 Depending on the terms of the agreement, the commercial entity may be entitled to make a patent protection decision and/or enjoy option or license rights.

 If any federal or foundation funding was used for generating data on the discovery/invention, Jefferson is required to report such discovery/invention to the appropriate funding agencies and may be obligated to comply with the funding agencies' profit sharing policy on license revenues, if any.